Why Do I Keep Seeing The Same Ads?

 Interesting… but, how?

 Well, when you visited Ikea’s site, they stored a small piece of data in your web browser.
-This small piece of data is called a “cookie”.
+This little piece of data is called a “cookie”.

 What are Cookies?

-Internet cookies are tiny text files that contain the domain of the webpage you visited along with a long number (also known as a session ID).
+Internet cookies are tiny text files that contain the domain of the webpage you visited along with a large number (also known as a session ID).

 You can think of that session ID as a number Ikea created to identify who you are.
 The same way the government identifies you by your social security number, your web browser now identifies you as someone who loves cabinets!